 an ATC Controller with a primary USB port capable of running startup scripts and an 8x40 character LCD display and associated keyboard

+An ATC Controller with an 16x40 character LCD display and associated keyboard, as well as a primary USB port capable of running startup scripts, is also required for this procedure.

-Runtime versions of the Front Panel Manager, ATC Configuration Menu and System Configuration Utilities are required to be installed and operational on the controller.
+Runtime versions of the Front Panel Manager, ATC Configuration Menu and System Configuration Utilities are required to be installed and operational on the controllers.

 Start

-Turn the controller power ON.
+Turn the controller power ON (8x40 display version).

 Proceed

 After a short time, the controller’s LCD should display the Front Panel Manager (FPM) screen.
 If an application has been previously installed and selected as the default, the display may reflect the initial display for that application.
 If this is the case, press <*>-<*>-<ESC> to return to the FPM.
+The top two and bottom lines should appear exactly as shown.
+(APIR3.1.1.1[1])